giorgiop94/digital-garden/_notes/Ocean acidification.md

 ### Governance Difficulties
 From Ekstrom, J. A., & Crona, B. I. (2017).
 [Institutional misfit and environmental change: A systems approach to address ocean acidification](https://doi.org/10.1016/j.scitotenv.2016.10.114).

-- Perfect cocktail of [[coordination failures - multipolar traps]] dilutes incentives for sovereign states to act, individually or in collaboration
+- Perfect cocktail of [[coordination failures - multipolar traps (Moloch)]] dilutes incentives for sovereign states to act, individually or in collaboration
 	- Global sources - Local effects
 	- Interactions are not well understood
 	- Interventions would interact with other institutions